johannes-b/monolith/tm-ui-v1/README.md

 ## Let Ticket Monster UI live on Cloud Foundry

-First, build the docker container from the location containing the Dockerfile:
+First, build the Docker image from the location containing the Dockerfile:

 ```
 docker build -t jbraeuer/tm-ui:monolith .